 - Posses good research skills – A good UX researcher knows what tools and techniques to use, how to use them right, and can decide what user research methods are the most appropriate for a product.
 They strive to get hands-on experience in UX research, take an online course, and get certifications to further enhance their research skills.

-- Build up communication skills – While developing the user research skills, working on improving the communication skills is a habit of a good UX researcher.
-Effective communications skills help you present your findings as clearly as possible to your audience.
+- Build up communication skills – While developing user research skills, working on improving communication skills is a habit of a good UX researcher.
+Effective communication skills help you present your findings as clearly as possible to your audience.
 You can improve your communication skills by practicing, conducting presentations, taking courses, and engaging with other like-minded people.

 - Engage with other researchers – To become a good UX researcher.
 Networking helps you expand your connections, reach out and work with more experienced researchers, find new opportunities, etc.